Daylon7/Daylon7/README.md

 🎓 Industrial Engineer graduated from the Universidad Católica Andrés Bello (UCAB).

-🔧 I'm specialized in designing, managing, and optimizing production processes and integrated support systems.
+🔧 I'm specialized in designing, managing, and optimizing production processes and its integrated support systems.

 📊 Passionate about data analysis and its role in driving informed decision-making.